-The Bank, in its sole discretion, may allow exceptions to the AHP feasibility guidelines, in which case it is likely that third-party documentation will be required to substantiate the legitimacy of the circumstances that serve as the basis for the exception.
-Such third parties may include, but are not limited to, the applicable state housing finance agency, a state or local government funder, USDA, HUD, etc.
+The Bank, in its sole discretion, may allow exceptions to the AHP feasibility guidelines on a case-by-case basis, in which case it is likely that third-party documentation will be required to substantiate the legitimacy of the circumstances that serve as the basis for the exception.
+The Bank may review a project's feasibility under the developmental and operational feasibility guidelines of a material funder of the project, provided that the use of that funder's guidelines will support sound determination of project feasibility.
+Such funders may include, but are not limited to, the applicable state housing finance agency, a state or local government funder, a federal funder (HUD, USDA), etc.